openstack/ironic/doc/source/admin/anaconda-deploy-interface.rst

 flow, where we also note the stages and purpose of each part for informational purposes.

 #.
-Network Boot Program (Such as iPXE) downloads the kernel, and initial
+Network Boot Program (Such as iPXE) downloads the kernel and initial
    ramdisk.
 #.
 Kernel launches, uncompresses initial ramdisk, and executes init inside
    of the ramdisk.